rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 #### Isolation Levels

-SQL defines four `isolation levels` called, from most stringent to least stringent: *serializable* (the transaction must appear to run either completely before or completely after each other transaction), *repeatable-read* (every tuple read in response to a query will reappear if the query is repeated), *read-commited* (only tuples written by transactions that have already commited may be seen by this transaction), and *read-uncommited* (no constraint on what the transaction may see).
+SQL defines four `isolation levels` called, from most stringent to least stringent: *serializable* (the transaction must appear to run either completely before or completely after each other transaction), *repeatable-read* (every tuple read in response to a query will reappear if the query is repeated), *read-committed* (only tuples written by transactions that have already committed may be seen by this transaction), and *read-uncommitted* (no constraint on what the transaction may see).